maxwellito/vivus-instant/readme.md

 ## Help and feedback

-This tools is in beta.
-Any feedback or bug report is welcome.
+This tool is in beta.
+Any feedback or bug reports are welcome.
 Please open an issue or a pull request.
 Just follow the requirements in the issue template :)